matthewscharles/instrument-maker/README.md

 ### Where are the problems with this approach?

 This kind of situation can be restrictive, presumptuous, perhaps even patronising.
 Is this an attempt to define other people's access?
+An unnecessary simplification?

 One of the advantages of working with Pure Data, or similar languages, is that the graphical interface can automatically be part of the code.
 Many of the musical interfaces we are used to now are more abstract versions of this; see, for example, the drag-and-drop plugin chaining and less-linear-timeline-based interactions that were popularised through [Reason](https://www.propellerheads.com/en/reason) and [Ableton Live](https://www.ableton.com/en/), the latter of which was ~~[originally prototyped in](http://www.roberthenke.com/technology/ableton_live.html)~~ partly inspired by Max.